kumahq/kuma/docs/madr/decisions/055-meshservice-subset.md

 ### Negative Consequences

-* Universal UX but we can and should improve tooling here generally
+* Universal UX.
+It's tedious to create and apply MeshServices with kumactl in deployment pipelines and effort to manage RBAC and permissions for service owners.
+But we can and should improve tooling here generally

 ## Pros and Cons of the Options